MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-import-files-web-resources.md

   > [!NOTE]
   > - Each of these names begin with an underscore character.
 The customization prefix of the solution publisher will be prepended to the name when the Web resource is created.
 Rather than hard-coding a specific customization prefix, this sample will detect the current customization prefix for a publisher record that may already exist in the organization.
-  >   - Because each of these files was developed outside of Model-driven Apps and depend on relative paths to access each other, the names include backslash “/” characters to create a virtual folder structure so the relative links will continue to function within Model-driven Apps.
+  >   - Because each of these files was developed outside of Model-driven apps and depend on relative paths to access each other, the names include backslash “/” characters to create a virtual folder structure so the relative links will continue to function within Model-driven apps.

 - **type:** Specifies the type of Web Resource to create using the integer values found in [Web Resource Types](web-resources.md#BKMK_WebResourceTypes).